 Description

-Mera Peak is the highest trekking peak in Nepal and one of the most sought-after mountaineering objectives in the Everest Region, offering a technically accessible yet genuinely high-altitude summit experience at 6,476 metres.
-For trekkers ready to take their first serious step into Himalayan mountaineering, Mera Peak is the perfect and most rewarding introduction.
+Mera Peak is the highest trekking peak in Nepal and one of the most sought-after climbing objectives in the Everest region, offering a technically accessible yet truly high-altitude mountaineering experience at 6,476 meters (21,247 ft).
+For trekkers ready to take their first serious step into Himalayan climbing, Mera Peak is an ideal and highly rewarding introduction.

-With Virgin Nepal Treks and Expeditions, you are supported by an experienced Sherpa climbing team with thorough knowledge of Mera Peak, ensuring a well-managed, safe, and deeply rewarding summit experience from start to finish.
+With Virgin Nepal Treks and Expeditions, you will be supported by an experienced Sherpa climbing team with extensive knowledge of Mera Peak, ensuring a safe, professionally managed, and unforgettable expedition from beginning to end.

 Culture of the Everest Region

-The Hinku valley approach to Mera Peak passes through remote Sherpa settlements where Buddhist traditions remain strong and largely untouched by tourism.
-Small gompas, mani walls, and prayer flag ridgelines accompany the trail throughout the approach, and the warmth of the local communities encountered along the way adds a genuinely human and culturally rich layer to what is already an outstanding mountaineering journey.
+The Hinku Valley approach to Mera Peak passes through remote Sherpa communities where Buddhist traditions remain deeply rooted and largely untouched by mass tourism.
+Along the trail, you will encounter ancient monasteries, mani walls, prayer flags, and sacred shrines that reflect the spiritual heritage of the region.
+The warmth and hospitality of the local people add a rich cultural dimension to this remarkable mountaineering journey.

 Best Season

-Spring (March to May): Stable weather, moderate temperatures, and well-consolidated snow conditions on the upper mountain make spring the most reliable season for a Mera Peak summit attempt.
+Spring offers stable weather, moderate temperatures, and favorable snow conditions on the upper mountain, making it the most reliable season for a successful Mera Peak summit.

-Contact our team for pricing, preparation guidance, and a custom climbing plan for Mera Peak.
+Contact our team for detailed pricing, preparation advice, and a customized climbing plan for your Mera Peak expedition.

 Day By Day Itinerary

-Welcome to Himalayan country of Nepal.
-Upon your arrival at the Tribhuvan intl. airport our representative welcomes you and assists to transfer in your hotel in Kathmandu.
-After time to get refreshed, evening you'll meet and transfer for welcome dinner.
+Welcome to Nepal.
+Upon arrival at Tribhuvan International Airport, our representative will greet you and transfer you to your hotel in Kathmandu.
+After time to relax and refresh, you will join a welcome dinner in the evening.

 Today, after a breakfast we continue our journey descending to Hinku valley of Gothey.
 This is a good place to camp and there are several teahouses around and you can visit and go and watch the local lifestyle in the remaining time and we’ll camp near by the teashops and overnight.